 Chicken Thighs with Mushrooms Recipe Variations

-- I paired up the rosemary with the chicken but you can use another herb like tarragon or parsley if you desire.
+- I paired rosemary with the chicken but you can use another herb you like.
+Tarragon or parsley both make good substitutions.

-- Baby bella mushrooms are meaty and delcious but use any type of mushrooms you like (cremini and shittake mushrooms are also common and delicious).
-Or if button mushrooms is what you find at the grocery store, use them.
+- Baby Bella mushrooms are meaty and delicious but use any type of mushrooms you like.
+Cremini and shittake mushrooms are make flavorful substitutions and it's also fine to use button mushrooms.

 - White wine can be substituted for the red.
 It was just one of those nights where I used what I had in the fridge but I do love the richer taste of red wine with chicken thighs.
 You could also try using a dark beer to give the dish a rich and more caramelized flavor profile.
-Or if you don't want alcohol in your cooking some extra chicken broth or apple cider works well too.
+If you prefer not to use alcohol in your cooking, some extra chicken broth or apple cider works well too.

 How to choose the best ingredients:

 - For the chicken thighs, it's of course important to look at the "best by" date, but also pay attention to the color.

 - Your chicken should be a nice, healthy pink hue.

 - For the amount of chicken, this recipe calls for whole thighs, so it's best to buy only as much as you'll need for these mushroom chicken thighs.
 If you have to buy more but don't plan on using the excess chicken right away, you can store it in the freezer for up to six months.

 - If you're storing chicken in the fridge, you should try to use it within 1 to 2 days.